jcgarciaram/General/FinalProject/readme.md

 python PredictedDataFromKalmanFilter.py FileName
 </code></pre>

 where FileName is the name of the file containing the observed data points.
 It then uses the Kalman filter algorithm to calculate the predicted data.
-Once this module has run, the file `PredictedDataFromKalmanFilter.py` will be created in the dir, and a `python matplot` will show a snap shot comparing the actual and predicted data points.
+Once this module has run, the file `PredictedDataFromKalmanFilter.py` will be created in the dir, and a `python matplot` will show a snap shot of the last observed data points and the 60 predicted data points.
+By default the plotting function is commented in the main function of `PredictedDataFromKalmanFilter.py`.

 The final step and optional step to run the program is to compare the actual and predicted data by running the module `ComparingActualAndPredicted.py`.
-This module takes both `Actual_Centroid_Data.txt` and `Predicted_Centroid_Data.txt` as inputs and uses the data points to drive an animation to visualize the actual turtle(green circle) and predict turtle(red circle) sequentially.
+This module takes as an argument the actual data points.
+It then compares them against the points in the `Predicted_Centroid_Data.txt` and uses the data points to drive an animation to visualize the actual turtle(green circle) and predict turtle(red circle) sequentially.
 The L<sup>2</sup> error is printed in the console as the module is running.
+This module is run in the following manner:
+<pre><code>
+python ComparingActualAndPredicted.py FileName
+</code></pre>

+where FileName is a text file containing the actual data points.

 ##Algorithm Overview